Growing Strawberries with Success

 Sometimes old-time gardening advice is the best advice.
-When I searched for the most complete tips for growing the best strawberries (Fragaria x ananassa), I eventually turned to two of my oldest gardening books–How to Grow Vegetables and Fruits by the Organic Method (J.I.
+When I searched for the most complete tips for growing the best strawberries (Fragaria x ananassa), I eventually turned to two classic gardening books, How to Grow Vegetables and Fruits by the Organic Method (J.I.
 Rodale, 1961) and the Cyclopedia of Horticulture (L.H.
 Bailey, 1902).
-Both offer a wealth of information for strawberry growing success.
+Both offered a wealth of information on strawberry growing.
 In fact, my new strawberry patch is already producing good fruit!

 When preparing my beds for my strawberries, I took Rodale and Bailey’s advice and chose a large space, which I amended and mounded so the ground would be rich and light while offering superb drainage.
 According to Rodale, “Strawberries need rich, moisture-retentive but light soil in a warm position.”
 He suggested planting them on a South-facing slope, so I provided the next best thing by creating a mounded bed in full sun.
 This year I amended with Black Gold Garden Soil, which feeds plants for up to 6 months, and topped the beds off with a layer of Black Gold Garden Compost Blend.
 In the fall I will add a little fertilizer formulated for fruit and berries.